Ray Washburne: Business

-Overseas Private Investment Corporation
+Government

 On June 5, 2017, President Trump nominated Washburne as president of the Overseas Private Investment Corporation.
 The U.S. Senate confirmed him by voice vote on August 3, 2017.
 He worked to increase the OPIC's funding and activities despite the Trump administration's previous plans to shut down the agency.
 In 2018, Washburn led the effort to create the International Development Finance Corporation (DFC) which replaced OPIC with a merger of entities from USAID, State Department, and OPIC.

 In February 2019, Washburne announced he would resign as OPIC's head on March 1.

-President's Intelligence Advisory Board

 In 2019, Washburne was appointed to the President's Intelligence Advisory Board.

-US Military Southern Command

 In 2019, Washburne was appointed to the advisory board of the US Military Southern Command.